NoodleSeed-com/seedspec/docs/core-concepts/overview.md

 # Core Concepts Overview

-SeedML is built on several key concepts that work together to create a powerful yet approachable development experience:
+The Seed Specification Language (Seed Spec) is built on several key concepts that work together to create a powerful yet approachable development experience:

 ## Foundation
 - **Single Source of Truth**: One specification describes your entire application